-The History of Selena Gomez’s Friendship with Francia Raisa, Her BFF Who Donated a Kidney
+What to Know About Francia Raisa, Selena Gomez's BFF and Kidney Donor

-Selena Gomez dropped a bombshell on Thursday morning when she told her followers that she’d undergone a kidney transplant over the summer.
-After explaining the circumstances of her surgery, the singer gave a shout out to her “beautiful friend” Francia Raisa, who donated her kidney to her.
+Selena Gomez dropped a bombshell in September 2017 when she told her followers that she’d undergone a kidney transplant over the summer.
+After explaining the circumstances of her surgery, the singer gave a shoutout to her “beautiful friend” Francia Raisa, who donated her kidney to her.
 “She gave me the ultimate gift and sacrifice by donating her kidney to me.
 I am incredibly blessed.
 I love you so much sis,” Gomez wrote.

 That’s true friendship!
 But who exactly is Ms. Gomez's generous bestie?
 You’ve seen her before, that’s for sure.